noisebridge/PythonClass/README.md

 http://pymotw.com/2

+== Course List ==

+The order of the following courses has not yet been determined.

+Please email PyClass@googlegroups.com if you want to know what courses are coming this week!

+Without further ado:
+1. JSON format, Python Types, and the JSON Module
+2. Control Flow, itertools, and Functional Programming
+3. Built-in Functions
+4. Built-in Types and String Services
+5. Numeric and Mathematical Modules, and Operators
+6. argparse, ConfigParser, and more - configuring your applications
+7. pip, virtualenv, packaging, versions, and inspect.
+8. Logging your applications: logging, logging.config, logging.handlers
+9. Exceptions and Debugging: Exception behavior, custom exceptions, pdb, cProfile, timeit, time, trace.
+10. os, sys, and io (Caution, here be Python 3, inside the io module)
+11. (potential for a unittest course)

 Possible Modules:
 =====

 Without further ado:
-# JSON format, Python Types, and the JSON Module
-# Control Flow, itertools, and Functional Programming
+ JSON format, Python Types, and the JSON Module Control Flow, itertools, and Functional Programming
 # Numeric and Mathematical Modules - https://docs.python.org/2/library/numeric.html
 # Logging your applications: logging, logging.config, logging.handlers
 # Exceptions and Debugging: Exception behavior, custom exceptions, pdb, cProfile, timeit, time, trace.